-- 1. Ensure that you follow the Safety instructions. - 2.
+- 1. Follow the safety guidelines listed in Safety instructions section. - 2.
 Keep the Phillips #2 screwdriver ready. - 3.
 Remove the 3.5-inch hard drive adapter from the 3.5-inch hot swappable hard drive carrier.

 NOTE: A 2.5-inch hot swappable hard drive is installed in a 3.5-inch hard drive adapter, which is then installed in the 3.5-inch hot swappable hard drive carrier.